dipinpdinesh/KMeans_SimpleDemo/README.md

 # KMeans_SimpleDemo
-This file shows very basic demo
+This file shows very basic demo of KMeans Clustering with 3 clusters